whleucka/hyper/docs/EMAIL.md

 // Initialize the emailer (optional, if not already initialized)
 $emailer->init();

 // You can send template mail by passing the view string as the body parameter.
-// Latte template example)
-// $template = latte('/my/email/template', ['var' => "Hello, world!"]);
+$template = latte('/my/email/template', ['var' => "Hello, world!"]);

-// Twig template example)
+// or Twig template
 // $template = twig('/my/email/template', ['var' => "Hello, world!"]);

 // Send an email